ALBME

 • The daily dosage of medical cannabis being recommended, not to exceed the limitations set by the AMCC;

-• The type or permissible forms of medical cannabis recommended;
+• The type or permissible form(s) of medical cannabis recommended;

 • Statements and affirmations as follows: